clemauyeung/User-Centered-Web-Design/Meeting5.md

 - Each show might need to be more targeted rather than aimed towards a "general audience."
 Audience segments may need to be prioritized to reflect revenue generation.
 If Sing-Alongs and Cartoon Happy Hours are bigger revenue generators, they might need to "headline" the website while it fill in gaps with "smaller acts."
 - Also, since the audience may span multiple subgroups, the website needs to accommodate channels that overlap with the most subgroups to focus on the most important ones.
 - There is a huge opportunity to use the website as a primary driver of sales at the top of the sales funnel.
 This might de-risk dependency on bringing enough people in to sustain their primary revenue stream.
+- TicketBiscuit seems to be a technical constraint of the redesign.
+It needs to be better integrated into the site or the redesign should addreess how to rely less on TicketBiscuit to provide essential info to users.
 - For the redesign, we may need to better integrate social media activities into the website instead of just limiting them on the sidebar.

 ### User Interviews (Clem)